 Talk to Your Doctor

-The PreTRM® Test is a simple blood test performed during week 19 or 20 of your pregnancy that provides valuable information on the risk of a premature birth, allowing you to work with your healthcare team to make changes to your medical care if needed.
+The PreTRM® Test is a simple blood test performed during the 18th week of your pregnancy through week 20 that provides valuable information on the risk of a premature birth, allowing you to work with your healthcare team to make changes to your medical care if needed.⁹

 Because the PreTRM Test is relatively new, not every physician offers it as part of routine pregnancy care.
 If you are interested in taking this test, talk to your doctor to find out if it is right for you.